Society events and meetings

 The British Yeast Group's 2017 Meeting will be hosted by the Microbiology Society, as part of our Focused Meetings series, at the University of Kent, UK.

 07 Sep - 08 Sep - Glasgow, UK

 The 2nd International Meeting on Arboviruses and their Vectors (IMAV 2017) took place at the University of Glasgow, UK.

 As part of Antibiotics Unearthed we are running a Citizen Science Project.
 The aim is to engage the public, through a practical-based soil activity, with the global issue of antimicrobial resistance and address some of the challenges associated with the discovery of novel antibiotics.
 A series of ‘pop-up’ events will take place at locations across the UK in 2017.

 05 Sep - 09 Sep - Liverpool, UK

-The 16th International Conference on Pseudomonas will take place at St George's Hall in Liverpool, UK.
+The 16th International Conference on Pseudomonas took place at St George's Hall in Liverpool, UK.